dhana-nallaka/MiniProject1/README.md

-# Collection Of Python Projects🤩
+# Collection Of Python Projects
 Collection of Various Python Projects that were coded by Dhana Nallaka<br/>
 <br/>